gallochris/cbb-docs/hugo_source/content/four-factors/01-intro.md

 A turnover is when a team loses its possession or gives the ball to the opponent before shooting or scoring.
 A good team values its possessions and doesn't give any away to the other team.

 This is measured through turnover percentage.
-What is the number of times a team turns over the ball per possession.
+What percentage of a team's offensive possessions end in a turnover?

 Here's how to [determine a team's turnover percentage](/four-factors/turnovers).